This explainer was originally published in April 2018. It was updated in December 2018 to reflect changes to the yield curve.

 Much of the recent decline in term premiums is due to the Fed’s purchases of trillions of dollars in long-term bonds known as quantitative easing (or QE), which was intended to drive down the term premium and the rate on long-term bonds.
 Research by Fed economists suggests that QE pushed down the term premium on 10-year Treasury bonds by a full percentage point.
 In October 2017 the Fed began unwinding its large balance sheet by allowing bonds it holds to mature.
 This likely will push the term premium back up over time.
 However, this process has been slow, and the overall size of the Fed’s balance sheet remains quite large.

 Another reason for a flat yield curve is that inflation has remained quite low and is expected to remain that way.
-The Fed’s preferred measure of inflation, the personal consumption expenditures (PCE) price index, rose 1.8 percent February, measured year-over-year.
+The Fed’s preferred measure of inflation, the core personal consumption expenditures (PCE) price index, rose 1.78 percent in October, measured year-over-year.
 That’s below the Fed’s 2 percent inflation target.
 The bond market offers one important way to gauge investors’ inflation expectations for the future.
 The chart below shows investor expectations for inflation five to 10 years in the future.
 Notice that despite the recent increase, investors now expect less inflation in the near-term than investors did back in the 2011-13 period.

 Fed rate hikes

 The main reason the yield curve has flattened in recent years is because the Fed has been raising short-term interest rates.
 Increases in the Fed’s target for short-term rates usually lead to an increase in longer-term rates — but not always – and lately, not as much as usual.
 The average response to a December survey of 23 broker-dealers estimated that Fed rate increases explain about two-thirds of the decline in the yield curve’s slope since December 2015.